 Extras: There are certain extras that are missing from a DIY system.
 For instance, monitoring companies will not monitor a self-installed security system.
 Other features such as smoke detection or carbon monoxide detection may be missing.
 Overall, the equipment tends to be less sophisticated.

-The Truth: People are learning the truth about these systems through installation complications and being able to keep up with the maintenance.
+The Truth: People are discovering the truth about DIY security systems through installation complications and being able to keep up with the maintenance.
 The worst way to find out is when a break-in happens and the lack of monitoring means the authorities aren’t notified.

 Door Alarm Systems

 Door alarm systems tend to be the least sophisticated.
 A sensor is placed on doors and windows and an alarm sounds if an intruder breaks into the home or business.

 Wiring: These systems tend to be wireless.
 Sensors wirelessly communicate with an alarm box that may plug into the wall.
 The range of these systems can be limited, so the box may have to be located close to the sensors.
 A knowledgeable intruder can tell the difference between this type of system and one that connects to a monitoring center that will call the police.